Coastal coal-carrying trade of New South Wales: Blackwattle Bay coal wharves and depots

 Blackwattle Bay is an inlet lying between the Pyrmont Peninsula and Glebe Point to the east of Rozelle Bay.
 Blackwattle Bay was once much larger in area.
 The shallow part of the inlet—then known as Blackwattle Swamp—was filled in, in the late C19th, to create what is now Wentworth Park.

 There were three coal depots at Blackwattle Bay, located between the reclaimed shoreline and Pyrmont Bridge Road.
 Coal arrived by sea on "sixty-milers" and was distributed to resellers and other customers by road transport.

 The most easterly was Wharf 21, operated by Jones Brothers Coal Co..
 It opened around 1926, after Jones Brothers expanded their operations and relocated, from Darling Harbour at the bottom of Bathurst St. In its final form, this installation consisted of a timber wharf—with ships berthing parallel to the shoreline—a gantry crane with a grab for unloading, and a bunker structure.
 The first level of the bunker structure was made of concrete and brick and it had coal bunkers made of hardwood timber as its second level.
 The two long edges of the bunker structure carried rails for the travelling gantry crane.
 It appears that the coal bunker structure and gantry crane dated from around 1951.

-West from Jones Brothers was R W Miller & Co.'s wharf—perpendicular to the shoreline—and further west was Wharf No. 25, the business of Howard Smith Ltd. The Howard Smith coal wharf was already in operation by 1922.
+West from Jones Brothers was R W Miller & Co.'s wharf—perpendicular to the shoreline—and further west was Wharf No. 25, the business of Howard Smith.
+The Howard Smith coal wharf was already in operation by 1922.

 In its later years, the R.W.Miller wharf had two large grab unloading cranes that fed wharf conveyors, ultimately feeding into any of six tall silos, arranged as two groups of three silos each.
 The east-facing side of the silos carried the words "Ayrfield Coal".
 By that time, the old Howard Smith coal bunkers had been demolished, and their port area was being used to moor R.W.
 Miller ships.

 The area at the head of Blackwattle Bay, adjacent to the coal wharves on the western end, was used for the unloading construction aggregate—from the 'Stone Fleet' ships—and timber.